 Now if you know your homeschooling trip is very short-term, you may want a state-recognized program like FLVS flex.
 Either this option or other complete homeschool programs like Time4Learning, Monarch, or Abeka Academy work for parents who know that they need help with the planning, teaching and grading.

 You may consider a community school or a local co-op, which offer weekly classes for homeschoolers and give homework for the days they do not meet.

-And you can also start to homeschool as a savage mom, piecing together different curriculum and resources to make this homeschooling journey as unique as your child.
-You can use explore all kinds of different curriculum and resources based on everything you just figured out from your answers and research.
+And you can also start to homeschool as a Savage Mom, piecing together different curriculum and resources to make this homeschooling journey as unique as your child.
+You can explore all kinds of different resources based on everything you just figured out from your answers and research.
 You can look at curriculum reviews by Cathy Duffy or even attend an online or in person homeschool convention.